ZiadTaha62/js-yaml-extended/README.md

 - `deleteModule(path: string) => void`
   Method to delete module or file from live loader.
-  `path`: URL / filesystem path of YAML file. it will be resolved using `LiveLoaderOptions.basePath`.
+  `path`: Filesystem path of YAML file. it will be resolved using `LiveLoaderOptions.basePath`.

 - `deleteAllModules() => void`
   Method to clear cache of live loader by deleting all modules or files from live loader.